msadowski/weeklyrobotics/_posts/2020-04-27-weekly-robotics-88.md

 4) April 2020: AWS Robomaker Virtual Meetup.
 <br>[YouTube (Object Computing)](https://youtu.be/J7fBQBIqTf8)<br>
 INFO: Here is a video recording of the Object Computing virtual meetup on AWS Robomaker that I saw being announced at [ROS Discourse](https://discourse.ros.org/t/aws-robmaker-online-demo/13570).
+It seems like an interesting concept if you want to run lots of tests for your platform or handle a robotics fleet.

 5) Mithi's Hexapod Robot Simulator.
 <br>[GitHub](https://github.com/mithi/hexapod-robot-simulator)<br>